Ibadan Republic: Economy

 Ibadan's military and economic development were linked closely.
 The demands of a military state stimulated economic activity, driving growth in agriculture, trade, and craft production.
 Ibadan's agricultural system was sophisticated, encompassing both Oko Etile (farms near the city worked by daily commuters) and Oko Egan (large, distant farm villages worked by resident labor).
 Slaves handled a bulk of the work force on farms and a singular farm could have as many as 600 slaves.
 Many Fula and Hausa war captives were enslaved on farms to tend to horses and cattle.
 However, the constant state of warfare also hampered long-term economic growth.
 Raids and insecurity frequently disrupted agriculture, sometimes causing famine.

 Because of Ibadan's militaristic orientation, specialized industries like blacksmithing and silversmithing thrived to meet the military's needs.
 The blacksmithing industry, supported by about 70 workshops scattered across the town, was central to Ibadan's military strength.
-Many blacksmiths were refugees from the Old Oyo Empire and worked under the patronage of military leaders.
+Many blacksmiths were refugees from the former Oyo Empire and worked under the patronage of military leaders.
 They produced essential weapons, including locally made guns, poisoned bullets, swords, axes, spears, and knives.
 These workshops relied on the smelting industry for a steady supply of pig iron.

 A complex trade network, managed by the Alarobo guild under the leadership of the Parakoyi, facilitated the exchange of goods through a system of rural and daily markets, each overseen by an Iyaloja (market leader).
 The high demand for firearms catalyzed the production of palm oil, which became a key trade item during the era of legitimate trade between West Africa and Europe.
 In addition to palm oil, Ibadan exported foodstuffs like corn, beans, and yams to the coastal traders, especially the Ijebu, who relied on the hinterland for sustenance due to their primary focus on commerce.

 Ibadan's geographic location contributed significantly to its emergence as a trade hub.
 Situated near the boundary of the forest and savannah regions, it served as a meeting point for traders exchanging goods from both ecological zones.
-This natural advantage of accessibility, reflected in its name "Ibadan," meaning "near the savannah", positioned the city as a key node in regional commerce.
+This natural advantage of accessibility, reflected in its name Ibadan, meaning 'near the savannah', positioned the city as a key node in regional commerce.

 With the decline of the western Yoruba region following the collapse of the Oyo Empire, Ibadan became a critical waypoint in the continuation of the trans-Saharan trade network leading to the coast.
 Ibadan's focus on short-term military gains often came at the expense of broader, long-term economic interests.